 The state of Texas has some of the harshest penalties for marijuana-related crimes in the entire nation.
 Every year, there are thousands of individuals who are found guilty of possession of marijuana.
 In 2015, over half of all drug-related arrests in the Lone Star State involved marijuana.
 Many states in the country have legalized or decriminalized this plant, but possessing it in Texas can still land you in trouble.

 Depending on the amount of marijuana the individual is found possessing, this type of charge is typically classified as a Class B or Class A misdemeanor.
-However, if the alleged offender possessing a “bulk amount” of the plant, they may be subject to felony charges.
+However, if the alleged offender possesses a “bulk amount” of the plant, they may be subject to felony charges.
 In many cases, law enforcement will accuse the alleged offender of selling or growing the planet, causing the individual to face additional charges that may put them in prison for years.

 Denton, TX Possession of Marijuana Lawyer